 In the centre of town, we visit Kongobunji Temple, the headquarters of Shingon Buddhism and featuring beautiful screen doors and Banryutei, the largest rock garden in Japan.

 This morning we visit Arashiyama in western Kyoto, a popular destination for tourists and locals alike especially during cherry blossom and autumn colour seasons.
-Among the attractions in Arashiyama are the famous Sagano bamboo forest, the Kimono Forest, and Jokkajoji Temple, with its stunning autumn colours.
+Among the attractions in Arashiyama are the famous Sagano bamboo forest and Tenryuji Temple with its outstanding garden.

 A pre-dawn start as we visit Fushimi Inari Shrine and its thousands of torii gates, which make a seemingly endless vermillion tunnel up the mountain side.
-Try finding one of the lanterns attached to a gate!
 The gates look amazing as the light changes with sunrise.

 For our final day in Kyoto we have have an early start with a visit to Tofukuji temple, one of Japan’s most famous autumn colour locations.

 Next is our tour's special highlight – a walking tour of Gion guided by a Kyoto guide, with a special lunch followed by a photography session with a maiko (apprentice geisha), there to serve and talk with us!
 Learn more about the world of geisha while taking photos in a traditional Kyoto teahouse.
 This is a truly exclusive gathering, it’s just our tour group, our guide/interpreter, and the geisha.
 And yes, you will have the chance to take photos with the geisha!

 We finish our day in Kyoto and make our way to Kanazawa in the evening.